vanOosterhoutLab/HybridCheck/08-manual.md

 Having searched for blocks in the desired sequence triplets, the `BlockDating` step is executed using the `dateBlocks` method.

 This step assigns a significance value to blocks based on the size of a block, the number of mutations observed, and the binomial probability distribution.
+Afterwards, 95%CI regions for the divergence time of the blocks are calculated, assuming a mutational model and a strict molecular clock.

 The parameters for this step are: